Ratan Tata: MIT Tata Center of Technology and Design

-Tata Group, under the leadership of Ratan Tata formed the MIT Tata Center of Technology and Design at Massachusetts Institute of Technology (MIT) with a mission to address the challenges of resource-constrained communities, with an initial focus on India.
+Tata Group, under the leadership of Ratan Tata formed the MIT Tata Center of Technology and Design at the Massachusetts Institute of Technology (MIT) with a mission to address the challenges of resource-constrained communities, with an initial focus on India.

 Cornell University

-Ratan Tata was the highest international donor to the Cornell University.
-Cornell University paid tribute to its alumnus Ratan Tata, honouring his leadership, philanthropy, and contributions to education and research, particularly through the Tata-Cornell Institute for Agriculture and Nutrition.
+Ratan Tata was the highest international donor to Cornell University.
+Cornell University paid tribute to its alumnus Ratan Tata, honoring his leadership, philanthropy, and contributions to education and research, particularly through the Tata-Cornell Institute for Agriculture and Nutrition.

 Contributions to Taj Hotel Staff victims

-Following the attack on the Taj Mahal Palace Hotel in November 2008 by Pakistan based terrorists of Lashkar-e-Taiba, Tata decided to restore the heritage of the hotel as well as financially support the families of people who lost their lives in the attack, even personally visiting the homes of victims to ensure their well-being.
+Following the attack on the Taj Mahal Palace Hotel in November 2008 by the terrorists of Lashkar-e-Taiba, Tata decided to restore the heritage of the hotel as well as financially support the families of people who lost their lives in the attack, even personally visiting the homes of victims to ensure their well-being.
 During the carnage, Tata also chose to wait outside the Taj Hotel for three days until the operation concluded.